Zeta weakens while speeding north, leaves 3 dead and millions without power

 Winds uprooted more than 200 trees and whipped signs outside of bars and restaurants in New Orleans, The Associated Press reported.
 A person was hospitalized with minor injuries after a structure collapsed, officials said.
 Other reports said a gas station was destroyed, some trailers were flipped over and power lines and trees were downed along coastal Louisiana.

 Rainfall in Louisiana was limited because of high wind speeds, and flooding came mostly from coastal surges, Mr. Edwards said.
-Noting the death of the Louisiana man who died from electric shock, the governor urged residents to take the threat of downed power lines seriously.
+Noting the death of the Louisiana man from electric shock, the governor urged residents to take the threat of downed power lines seriously.

-Zeta, drive-thru coronavirus testing sites staffed by the Louisiana National Guard were closed Thursday in New Orleans, Baton Rouge, Acadiana and the Northshore.
+Due to Zeta, drive-thru coronavirus testing sites staffed by the Louisiana National Guard were closed Thursday in New Orleans, Baton Rouge, Acadiana and the Northshore.
 More than 1,900 state National Guardsmen were activated for rescue operations, route clearance and delivery of generators and other supplies.

 In Mobile, Alabama, wind gusts of 60 to 64 mph were reported late Wednesday.
 A National Ocean Service station at the Bayou Batre Bridge reported an inundation of 6.61 feet.